Washington Monument: Height

 The monument stands 554 ft 7+11/32 in tall according to the National Geodetic Survey (measured 2013–14) or 555 ft 5+1/8 in tall according to the National Park Service (measured 1884).
 In 1975, a ramp covered two steps at the entrance to the monument, so the ground next to the ramp was raised to match its height, reducing the remaining height to the monument's apex.
-It is both the world's tallest predominantly stone structure and the world's tallest obelisk.
 It is the third tallest monumental column in the world, trailing only the Juche Tower in Pyongyang (560 ft/170 m) and the San Jacinto Monument in Houston, Texas (567.31 ft/172.92 m), though neither of those are all stone nor true obelisks.

 The tallest masonry structure in the world is the brick Anaconda Smelter Stack in Montana at 585 ft 1+1/2 in tall; this includes a 30 ft non-masonry concrete foundation, leaving the stack's brick chimney at 555 ft 1+1/2 in tall.
 If the monument's aluminum apex is also discounted, then the stack's masonry portion is 15 in taller than the monument's masonry portion.
 (Note: Masonry, by definition, includes manufactured brick, natural stone units, and concrete masonry units.
 Taller stacks or chimneys are made of reinforced concrete.
 See the list of tallest towers (designed for regular public access), and the list of tallest chimneys (not designed for regular public access).)